COVID hits area hard in recent weeks

 Locally, Clarion County has fully vaccinated 42.6 percent of its population, which amounts to 15,579 residents.
 Of those, 5,112 have received a booster shot.

-Butler County currently stands at 60.4 percent of residents being fully vaccinated and Forest County at 68.7 percent.
+Butler County currently stands at 60.4 percent of residents being fully vaccinated, while Venango County stands at 44.7 percent and Forest County at 68.7 percent.